 What does it do?

-There are four valves in your heart.
 An aortic valve is one of the four valves in your heart that is located between the left ventricle and the aorta.

 Aortic stenosis is the narrowing of the valve in the large blood vessel branching off the heart.